PombertLab/SYNY/README.md

 ```

 ##### Running SYNY:
-To reduce runtime, here we will skip the Circos plots with the `--no_circos` option.
+To reduce runtime, we will skip the Circos plots with the `--no_circos` option.

 ```Bash
 SYNY=~/SYNY_ENCE      ## Replace by desired SYNY output directory